Nemocnice-Kvetoslava-Maradsalama/patient-svc/README.md

 ## Building
 Prerequisites: jdk (java 8), apache maven

-To build this service, simply execute `mvn package` and grab the resulting jar from the target folder.
+To build this service, simply execute `mvn package -DskipTests` and grab the resulting jar from the target folder.
 You can also run `docker-compose build` afterwards.

 ## Running
 You can start this service in docker by executing `docker-compose up`.
 This requires that a docker network named `nemocnice-network` is created beforehand.